Hesham-Salama/Processes_monitor_watch/README.md

 # Processes_monitor_watch

-This is a multi-threaded monitor processes program in python to watch for the started and killed processes in python.
+This is a multi-threaded monitor processes python program in python to watch for the started and killed processes in Windows.

 I didn't find sufficient resources about this so I uploaded this program.